Monika52n/memo_java_spring/README.md

 ### Database:
 - PostgreSQL 16.0 or newer

 Recommended: At least 1 GB of RAM and 1 GB of free disk space.
 Compatible with Windows, Linux, or Mac operating systems for local installation.
-Requires an internet browser (e.g., Mozilla Firefox, Google Chrome, Opera, Microsoft Edge).

 ## Installation